The three Alucobond color families

 Brushed silver, champagne gold, titanium bronze, anthracite.
 The metallic family delivers the look most clients associate with high-end Alucobond.
 The PVDF coating contains genuine metallic pigments that shift subtly with light and angle.
 Up close they look like brushed metal.
 From distance they look like architecture.

-Metallic finishes pair well with glass curtain walls, exposed concrete and stone elements.
+Metallic finishes pair well with glazed areas, exposed concrete and stone elements.
 They are common on hi-tech office buildings, banks and luxury residential.
 They are less common on private villas, where they can feel cold.

 Natural finishes